ToshioCP/Gtk4-tutorial/doc/Readme_for_developers.md

 First, it generates pandoc's markdown files under `html` directory.
 Then, pandoc converts them to html files.
-The description of the width and height of image files is removed.
+The width and height of image files are removed.

 `index.html` is the top html file.
 If you want to clean `html` directory, type `rake cleanhtml`